How to defend against ACH fraud

 • Scheduling automatic bill payments to a fraudster’s account

-ACH fraud relies on social engineering scams such as corporate phishing and business email compromise.
-Fraudsters pose as trusted employees, associates, financial institutions or federal agencies.
-They trick employees into sharing corporate bank account details they can use to move company funds into their accounts.
+ACH fraud relies on social engineering scams such as corporate phishing and business email compromise (BEC).
+Fraudsters pose as trusted employees, associates, financial institutions, or federal agencies.
+They trick employees into sharing corporate bank account information they can use to move company funds into their accounts.

 Scammers tend to direct ACH fraud scams at midsize and smaller businesses, believing they’re less likely than larger companies to have strong cybersecurity programs.